 There are a number of sites that let you search for, and book a hotel room at a discounted rate (often as cheap as a hostel).
 Rooms can be sorted according to price, the number of stars, reviews, and a variety of other filters.
 It is so much simpler to compare and check room rates.

 Backpacker Travel has partnered with one of the biggest and best hotel comparison sites – Hotelscombined.

 If you are looking for a home away from home, Airbnb is definitely the place to be.
 Why not book an entire holiday villa while traveling to Bali with your buddies on a surfing trip?
 It is so much cheaper compared to booking multiple hotel rooms.
 In addition, you have all the amenities you need such as a kitchen, multiple showers and in some cases, a pool.

 Bonus: If you haven’t used Airbnb before, Backpacker Travel are giving you a $20 credit to use on your first booking.
 Claim your credit here.

 Try your hand at working on a farm or just by helping locals who need a hand.
 Many sites offer accommodation and possibly board as well in return for work.
-The most popular ones include WWOOF, HelpX and Workaway.
-The duration and the benefits of each job depend on the Host.
+The most popular ones include WWOOF, HelpX, and Workaway.
+The duration and the benefits of each job depending on the Host.
 Some hosts offer accommodation and activities after long working hours while others offer a meal for shorter working hours.

 Use a website such as StudentUniverse or STA Travel to find discounted flights.
 Membership is generally free and really simple.
 All you need to do is to verify that you are a current student (or faculty member), but these tickets save you on average $100.
 It’s great if you are planning to travel while on an exchange program or during summer breaks.